V. Discipline: Interventions & Consequences

 With reasonable notice, and if the principal and the parent agree, the parent will attend classes with a student for a day or specific period of time.

-A student will not be out-of-school suspended for more than three (3) consecutive days without the principal first consulting the area superintendent.
+A student can be suspended either in-school of out-of-school for no more than three (3) consecutive days for one offense without permission from the area superintendent including ressignments and expulsions.
 If a student is suspended s/he cannot be on school grounds or attend any school activities.
 The administrator may consider the following before deciding to suspend a student: